quimnuss/EcoDuet/README.md

 - [x] Make a pig elder seed, a fox elder seed and a stag elder seed.
 - [ ] Make an empty map where you get the Elder tree seed and you can plant it (and gain the plant hability).
 - [x] Add a Level select menu
+- [ ] Make the elder in extinction rates, do something to the environment so that it survives

 Empty levels could be actually a tutorial level.
 That way we practice travelling between maps as well.